walkerdustin/genAI-concept-search/README.md

 ### Performance (Speed)

-Here are a few things I have done to improve the speed limit the output token
+Here are a few things I have done to improve the speed and reduce cost:
-Zero shot reasoning
+__limit the output token__ to just 2 and tell the LLM to only output.
+This results in a __zero-shot reasoning__ task.
-Use system message to have the model precompute some of the attention matrix
+Use a __system message__ to give the instructions to the LLM.
+The theory behind that is that the LLM can precompute part of the Attention matrix because the system message does not change.
+This only works, if the LLM is set up to cache the pre-computed attention matrix

 ### Prompt Engineering

 I use the following system prompt:
 > """You are an expert in the understanding and interpretation of the English language.
 You will get a single verse of the bible as an input and respond only with a single number from 0 to 10, representing how much the given bible verse says about the concept of seeking discomfort.
 It is irrelevant if the verse suggests that seeking discomfort is good or bad.
 For every prompt you will answer with just one number (0 to 10).
 0 represents the lowest correlation to the concept of seeking comfort or seeking discomfort and 10 represents the highest correlation to the concept of seeking comfort or seeking discomfort.
 Only answer with a single number.
 Do NOT give any explanation or context.
 """

 I prime the model with "You are an expert in the use of the English language" to make sure, it focuses just on the interpretation of verse and not on its prior knowledge of the bible or Christianity.
-I give it a few examples without giving out exact numbers, to hopefully improve the performance.

-> (Note: This verse from the Bible, specifically Matthew 5:11 in the New Testament, is known as the "Beatitudes" or "Blessed Are..." sayings of Jesus.
-It speaks about being blessed when one is persecuted for following God's teachings.
-While it doesn't explicitly mention seeking discomfort, it does suggest that enduring hardships and adversity can bring blessings.)

---> prompt engineering is hard

-> I understand the instructions.
-However, as a text-based AI, I don't have the ability to directly access or read Bible verses.
-I can only process text given to me.
-Therefore, I cannot provide a number based on a specific Bible verse without being provided with that verse first.
-If you give me a Bible verse, I will give you a number representing how much it talks about seeking discomfort (0-10).
-Otherwise, I cannot answer."
---> sometimes i get some random wierdness
+#### scoring to 100 does not work

+None of the tested models ever scored a score other than a multiple of 10.
+I expected the model to first predict the first digit and then finetune its answer with the second token.
+This may be because all multiples of 10 consist of just one token.
+In fact, with OpenAIs Tokenizer, all numbers from 0 to 999 have their own token.
+This may mean, that it makes more sense to just score from 0 to 10.

 ### Authentication